What To Do At Stevns Klint UNESCO World Heritage Site

 Stevns Klint is on the south coast of Denmark on the island of Zealand (Sjælland in Danish) and is approximately 75 km (47 miles) from Copenhagen.

-Driving is the quickest and easiest way to reach Stevns Klint, but it’s also the most expensive.
-Use these Google directions for the best route.
+Driving is the quickest and easiest way to reach Stevns Klint, but it is also the most expensive.
+Use these Google directions for the best route from Copenhagen Station.

 Public transport is the cheapest way to get to Stevns Klint, but because there are a couple of changes involved along the way, I have put together all the information you need into a separate article titled Copenhagen To Stevns Klint Using Public Transport.

-I’m Here To Help If You Have Any Questions
+I’m Happy To Help If You Have Any Questions

-If you have any questions regarding your trip to Denmark, please don’t hesitate to contact me.
+If you have any questions regarding your travels, please don’t hesitate to contact me.
 I know how difficult it can be to plan a trip, and I’m happy to help.